Computer Vision for

 Why We Pivoted

 Retailers and their on-ground employees were not incentivized to perform the setup themselves.
 Onboarding stalled.
-Production roll-out kept slipping past the moment the product was ready.

 The discovery